Letters should be addressed care of the School or may be sent to firstname.lastname@example.org

 Rabbi Daniel Epstein has been serving the Cockfosters & N. Southgate United Synagogue together with his wife Ilana, since June 2014.
 Rabbi Epstein moved to Israel in 1998, where he established a PR firm, subsequently fundraised for The Arad Foundation, the Pelech Jerusalem High School for Girls and was CEO of Sunrise Israel, a year-round programme for Jewish and Israeli Arab children with cancer, while studying for rabbinical ordination in Jerusalem, which he received in 2012.
 Rabbi Epstein is involved in interfaith dialogue, adult education, mental health awareness in the community and he is a rabbinic educator on the Holocaust Education Trust's "Lessons from Auschwitz" programme.
 Educated in Chemistry and Management Science at Imperial College London, and at Yeshivat Har Etzion in Israel, Rabbi Epstein and Ilana have four children, aged 9 to 19.

-Michael Goldmeier chairs the Admissions Committee was appointed a Foundation Governor in September 2016.
+Michael Goldmeier (Joint Vice Chair) was appointed a Foundation Governor in September 2016.
+Prior to becoming joint-vice chair Michael chaired the Admissions Committee.
 He is a partner in the City law firm of Berwin Leighton Paisner LLP where he specialises in risk and compliance issues.
 Michael has wide voluntary sector experience having previously served as an Honorary Officer of the United Synagogue , a Foundation Governor of the Hasmonean High School and as Chairman of Jewish Care.
 From 2001 until 2015 Michael sat as a part time Judge in the First Tier Tribunal ( Immigration and Asylum Chamber.)

 Anne Shisler is a specialist teacher, with particular interest in Dyslexia and Assessment.
 She was the Special Educational Needs Co-ordinator at City of London School for Girls for almost 12 years until 2012.
 Between 1993 and 2000 she worked for Bournemouth Education Authority in the Learning Support Unit.
 Previously Anne worked in the Special Needs Department in Sinai School.
 In the communities of Kenton, Bournemouth and the New West End, she combined her teaching and family commitments with her role as a minister’s wife and Rebbetzen.